Sea Shepherd UK - Data Protection Policy [25th May 2018]

 - Ensure that all staff are aware of and understand these policies and procedures.

 This policy will be reviewed as it is deemed appropriate, but no less frequently than every three years.
-The policy review will be undertaken by SSUK’s Data Protection Officer.
+The policy review will be undertaken by Sea Shepherd UK’s Chief Operating Officer and/or a data protection consultant appointed by the charity.